keithalewis/iterabool/README.md

 This has got to be the dumbest name for a library ever.
 Better suggestions welcome.

-This header only library uses C++ concepts to make iterators easier to use by adding the member function `operator bool() const`.
+This header only library uses C++20 to make iterators easier to use by adding the member function `explicit operator bool() const`.
 This is not a new idea.
 Many other languages use something similar, in particular C# where it is used to make [`LINQ`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) the coolest thing since button shoes.